Comment, Like, & Favorite

 Icarus Journey To The Sun

-Canvas sails reaching for the sun.
-Toned black and white photography by Bob Orsillo
+Canvas sails reaching for the sun. - Original fine art toned black and white canvas sailcloth photography by Bob Orsillo.

 Icarus' father, Daedalus, a talented and remarkable Athenian craftsman, attempted to escape from his exile in the place of Crete, where he and his son were imprisoned at the hands of King Minos, the king for whom he had built the Labyrinth to imprison the Minotaur (half man, half bull).
 Daedalus, the superior craftsman, was exiled because he gave Minos' daughter, Ariadne, a clew in order to help Theseus, the enemy of Minos, survive the Labyrinth and defeat the Minotaur.